 In 1995, Dixie's dream was to sponsor an adult amateur orchestra for the many musicians we saw on a daily basis in our shop.
 The biggest problem was finding a space where they could rehearse.
 When we bought our new building, we created the Lynam-Huthmaker Music Center and a rehearsal hall for the orchestra.
 After the "Name the Orchestra" contest was held, the lofty title was suggested by several people and the Main Street Symphony was born!

 For the last ten years, the orchestra continues to grow with new members and exciting musical compositions.

-Conducted by Amy Clement and Sarah Black, the group gives three concerts a year and rehearses on Sunday evenings from 4 - 6:30.
-There are no auditions.
+Our conductor is Thomas Pearson who holds a degree in violin performance and is an excellent teacher.
+The group gives three concerts a year and rehearses on Sunday evenings from 4-6:30.
+No auditions.
 The only requirement is a love of music.

-We are honored that they are the conductors of the Main Street Symphony.
+We are honored that he is the conductor of the Main Street Symphony.